-This is probably the most important part of retirement.
-It is not necessarily the amount of money you have it is the amount of income you can get off of it for the rest of your life.
+It is not necessarily the amount of money you have; it is the amount of income you can get off of it for the rest of your life.

 It made me sick what I saw.
-The broker had run a best, middle and worst case scenario for this guy.
+The broker had run the best, middle, and worst-case scenario for this guy.

 - The middle case scenario was a return of 16% in the next ten years.

-If you are aware of the last ten years we had a negative return over a ten-year time period.
+If you are aware of the last ten years, we had a negative return for over ten years.

 I do not know what this broker was thinking!

 None of those figures were even remotely guaranteed or even close to reality for a ten-year time frame.
 He was giving this guy such a false sense of hope and security; it was not even funny!
 Unfortunately, this is not the first time I have seen this, and I know it will not be the last.
 This was the most accurate form of IFcome.
 If the market had that kind of return and If the broker were telling the truth, he would be able to draw out that kind of income.